niarobles-design/niarobles-design.github.io/projects/strategic-ux-research.md

 ### Goal Statement

-Create a movie trailers app designed to help movie-goers and movie-lovers plan the best cinema experiences by allowing them to easily and comprehensively discover interesting titles available at their cinema.
+Create a movie trailers app designed **to help movie-goers and movie-lovers plan the best cinema experiences** by allowing them to easily and comprehensively discover interesting titles available at their cinema.

 {% include image.html image="projects/strategic-ux-research/cinema-app-broad-storyboard.png" %}

 ### Effectiveness Metrics

-We will measure the app’s effectiveness by analyzing both daily and weekly active users, as well as the duration of their sessions in the app.
+We will measure the app’s effectiveness by analyzing both **daily and weekly active users**, as well as the duration of **their sessions** in the app.

 This data will reveal whether users find the app useful for planning their cinema experience by offering them a more centralized experience.
-It will also help understand if user engagement has increased.
+It will also help understand if **user engagement** has increased.

-Ultimately, the sales data will give us insights into customer retention.
+Ultimately, the sales data will give us insights into **customer retention**.